 The important characteristic of this epithelium type is that their cells do touch the basal membrane, but not all of them reach the free surface.
 The cells that reach the free surface belong to the columnar type.
 The cells that do not reach the free surface rest on the basal lamina and have a round nucleus.
 The term pseudostratified is derived from the appearance of this epithelium.
 Because the cell nuclei appear at different heights, it conveys the erroneous impression that there is more than one layer of cells.
 The non-ciliated pseudostratified epithelium is found, e.g., in the epidydimal duct and vas deferens, and ciliated pseudostratified epithelium with kinocilium is found in the respiratory tract (nasal cavity and bronchi).

 Overview of the Epithelium

 Exocrine glands secrete their products through a duct onto the inner or outer surface of the body.
-They have their own ducts and extensive blood supply, and are control of hormones and nerves.
+They have their own ducts and extensive blood supply and are in control of hormones and nerves.
 Examples are salivary glands, sweat glands, tear glands and mammary glands of the breast.

-Endocrine glands release their incretions directly into the blood stream and therefore have no excretory duct.
+Endocrine glands release their incretions directly into the bloodstream and therefore have no excretory duct.
 Incretions are mostly hormones.
-Examples of endocrine glands are the thyroid gland, as well as testicules and ovaries.
+Examples of endocrine glands are the thyroid gland, as well as testicles and ovaries.

 Pancreas: Special form of glandular tissue